 My Hope for You

 I believe each person has a unique grieving experience.
 It is my hope that in working with me, you will feel supported to move through your heartache and struggles to become your best self.
+Rather than answers and diagnoses, I use a non authoritative approach that allows my clients to take more of a lead in discussions, allowing space for personal insight and reflection.

 My goal is to explore with you how to get to a place that makes your grief, anxiety, or depression more manageable.
 Through empathetic listening, I provide a safe and sacred space where you can be yourself without judgment.

-Philosophy of Companioning the Bereaved
+Philosophy of Companioning grievers

 Dr. Alan Wolfelt, the director of the Center of Loss and Life Transition, calls it “companioning”.
 I like this word because it demonstrates that I am on the journey with you, that I am there to learn from you, to honor you and your pain, and to be there for you as you move through it.